AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 **Prerequisites**

-* The data layer should be ready with all the data that needs to be sent to [!DNL Target].
+* The data layer should be ready with all the data that must be sent to [!DNL Target].
 * Recommendations: enrich profile.
   * Pass entity.id to capture data for recently viewed criteria and items based on criteria based on last viewed product.
   * Pass entity.id to capture data for popularity criteria based on favorite category.